-Authors of works own the copyrights in those works unless some or all of those rights are transferred to another through a license.
-Many publishers ask that authors transfer their entire copyrights, but authors do have options other than giving up their copyright ownership entirely.
+Authors own the copyright in their works unless some or all of those rights are transferred through a license.
+Many publishers request a full copyright transfer, but authors do have options other than giving up their copyright ownership entirely.

 Authors can negotiate with publishers to retain certain rights.
 Some rights authors may want to retain include:

-If you transferred your copyright to the publisher at the time of publication, your right to re-use the content in teaching and publication or to make the work openly available online may be restricted.
+If you transferred your copyright to the publisher, your right to re-use the content in teaching and publication or to make the work openly available online may be restricted.
 To determine your rights, take the following steps:

-This guide created by the Authors Alliance will help authors understand rights reversion, or the process by which a publisher returns copyrights to the author.
-Is a book you published not selling like it used to or not being made available in a format you would like to offer it?
-Perhaps it has fallen out of print or is no longer being marketed by the publisher, or you would like to make it openly available online.
-Using this guide, you can determine if you are eligible for rights reversion, understand how to communicate your request to your publisher, and learn how to work with your publisher to revive your book without reverting rights.
+This Authors Alliance guide helps authors understand rights reversion, or the process by which a publisher returns copyright to the author.
+Is a book you published not selling like it used to or not being made available in a format you would like?
+Maybe it has fallen out of print or is no longer being marketed by the publisher, or you would like to make it openly available online.
+Use this guide to determine if you are eligible for rights reversion, request rights reversion from your publisher, and work with your publisher to revive your book without reverting rights.

 Many open access publications are made available under Creative Commons licenses.
 Creative Commons gives you the legal tools you need to grant others permission to use your work under the conditions of your choice.

 Creative Commons licenses do not replace copyright but work alongside it, allowing you to keep your copyrights while permitting others to make certain uses of your work.
 You can choose to permit or deny commercial (for profit) uses of your work and the modification of your work to create new works, and whether or not any new works have to be licensed under the same terms that you chose.